Gaganyaan: Launch vehicle

+S200 booster qualification

+On 17 November 2020, Larsen & Toubro (L&T) delivered the first piece of hardware—a booster segment—for the Gaganyaan launch vehicle LVM3.
+The Powai Aerospace Manufacturing Facility in Mumbai, owned by L&T, is where the booster segment was manufactured.
+The crucial booster segment is 3.2 meters in diameter, 8.5 meters long, and 5.5 tons in weight.

+The human-rated variant of the S200 solid strap-on booster, or 'HS200', was developed for the Gaganyaan programme in collaboration with Larsen & Toubro.
+The first static fire test of HS200 was conducted on 13 May 2022 at Satish Dhawan Space Centre (SDSC) for a duration of 135 seconds, carrying 203 tons of solid propellant.
+During the test, about 700 parameters were monitored and the performance of all the systems were normal.
+The second-largest functioning solid propellant booster in the world is 20 meters in length and 3.2 meters in diameter.

+Like all systems for Gaganyaan mission, the HS200 booster was designed with a number of enhancements intended to increase the safety and dependability of different systems.
+The enhancements include stronger ignition and insulation systems, improved digital control electronics as well as extra safety features for motor case joints.
+This booster's control system makes use of one of the strongest electro-mechanical actuators available, complete with many redundancies and safety measures.
+The enhancement of S200 solid strap-on booster resulted in a decrease in chamber pressure, increased robustness, proof-leakability, and higher margins.

 Vikas engine qualification

 Vikas engine variants are used to power the second stage of the Polar Satellite Launch Vehicle (PSLV), boosters and second stage of the Geosynchronous Satellite Launch Vehicle (GSLV) Mark I and II, and also the core stage of LVM 3.

-On 14 July 2021 ISRO conducted third long duration hot test of Vikas engine for core L110 liquid stage of GSLV Mark III at ISRO Propulsion Complex as part of the engine qualification requirements of the Gaganyaan mission.
+On 14 July 2021, ISRO conducted third long duration hot test of Vikas engine for core L110 liquid stage of GSLV Mark III at ISRO Propulsion Complex as part of the engine qualification requirements of the Gaganyaan mission.
 The engine was successfully test fired for a duration of 240 seconds validating all the required performance parameters.

 On 20 January 2022, High Thrust Vikas Engine successfully underwent a hot qualification test for duration of 25 seconds at ISRO Propulsion Complex to validate engine robustness under non-nominal operating conditions for fuel-oxidiser mixture ratio and chamber pressure.

-Static test for Low Altitude Escape Motor

-On 11th August 2022 ISRO successfully completed the test firing of Low Altitude Escape Motor (LEM) for Crew Escape System.
-LEM consists of a solid rocket motor with four reverse flow nozzles that generates maximum sea level thrust of 842 kN (nominal) with burn time of 5.98 second (nominal).
-The nozzle end of LEM is mounted at the fore end of the launch vehicle to avoid exhaust plume impingement on crew module.
-This is why there are reverse flow multiple nozzle in the solid rocket motor.
-The reverse flow nozzle makes exhaust gas flow in opposite direction in the nozzle region.

-The objective of this test was to check ballistic parameters, validate motor subsystem performance (and confirm the design margins), evaluate the thermal performance of nozzle liners especially to confirm the ablative characteristics, validate integrity of all interfaces, evaluate the head-end mounted safe arm (HMSA) based ignition system performance, and evaluate side thrust due to misalignment and variation in flow and other functional parameters including flow reversal.

-Service Module Propulsion System

-On 28th August 2021 ISRO successfully tested a System Demonstration Model (SDM) of the Service Module Propulsion System (SMPS) that will be integrated into the Gaganyaan spacecraft.
-During on-ground testing at ISRO Propulsion Complex (IPRC), the SDM was fired for a duration of 450 seconds which matched the pre-test prediction data using five main engines and eight RCS thrusters.
-Each 440 N thrust engine will also be tested individually for longer duration involving various parameters to gain human-rating certification.
+The first human-rated L110 Vikas engine for the Gaganyaan human spaceflight mission was delivered by Godrej Enterprises Group to Liquid Propulsion Systems Center on 13 November 2025.

 CE-20 engine qualification

 On 12 January 2022, ISRO conducted a hot qualification test on CE-20 cryogenic engine for a duration of 720 seconds at ISRO Propulsion Complex (IPRC).
-On 28 October 2022, CE-20 E11 successfully completed a Pressure Chamber Test for 30 seconds at IPRC.
+On October 28, 2022, CE-20 E11 successfully completed a Pressure Chamber Test for 30 seconds at IPRC.
 It was done to check the efficacy of the engine for Gaganyaan missions.
-On 9 November 2022, the duration was increased to 70 seconds.
+On November 9, 2022, the duration was increased to 70 seconds.
 The test results were on expected lines as per ISRO sources.